espressomd/espresso/doc/sphinx/system_manipulation.rst

 with the parameters ``d_new`` for the new length and ``dir`` for the coordinates to work on and ``"xyz"`` for isotropic.

-,Changes the volume of either a cubic simulation box to the new volume or its given x-/y-/z-/xyz-extension to the new box-length, and isotropically adjusts the particles coordinates as well.
+Changes the volume of either a cubic simulation box to the new volume or its given x-/y-/z-/xyz-extension to the new box-length, and isotropically adjusts the particles coordinates as well.
 The function returns the new volume of the deformed simulation box.